 We emphasize again that these results are derived purely thermodynamically, without using any specific kinetics such as the mass action laws and the local characterization of equilibrium states such as detailed balancing.
-In particular, we derive these generalizations by identifying and employing the Hessian geometric structure \cite{c6} in the constrained thermodynamic systems.
+In particular, we derive these generalizations by identifying and employing the Hessian geometric structure \cite{c6} in constrained thermodynamic systems.
 The Hessian geometry of thermodynamic systems plays an essential role, when the constraints between the variables become non-trivial and complex.

 This paper is organized as follows.
 We devote Sec.
-II to review the conventional analysis in thermodynamics for CRNs in light of the entropy maximization problem.
+II to review the conventional thermodynamics of CRNs in light of the entropy maximization problem.
 Also, we recapitulate how different kinds of thermodynamic potentials are linked to each other.
 In Sec.
 III, we derive the existence and uniqueness condition for the equilibrium state.
-For this purpose, we introduce two spaces which are connected to each other by Legendre duality.
+To this purpose, we introduce two spaces which are connected to each other by Legendre duality.
 This pair of the spaces and their duality is the basis of the Hessian geometric structure.
 The equilibrium state is then uniquely determined by the intersection of two submanifolds (see Theorem 2).
 Sec.
 IV reformulates the second law from the geometric point of view.
 We show that the dissipation can be evaluated by the Bregman divergence (see Theorem 3).
 Furthermore, we obtain four distinct characterizations of the equilibrium state (see Theorem 4).
 In Sec.
-V, we demonstrate our geometric structure in ideal-gas cases to rederive the previously known results: our theorems for the existence and uniqueness condition reduce to Birch's theorem (see Theorem 5), and the entropy production can be represented by the generalized Kullback-Leibler divergence.
-In addition, by assuming the mass-action kinetics, we reproduce the local detailed balance condition.
-Finally, we summarize our study with further discussions in Sec.
+V, we demonstrate our geometric structure in ideal gas cases to rederive the previously known results: our theorems for the existence and uniqueness condition reduce to Birch's theorem (see Theorem 5), and the entropy production can be represented by the generalized Kullback-Leibler divergence.
+In addition, by assuming the law of mass action, we reproduce the local detailed balance condition.
+Finally, we summarize our results with further discussions in Sec.
 VI.

-While we derive all the results without the assumptions of mass action systems and detailed balancing, the assumptions are familiar in the recent community of stochastic thermodynamics and CRNs.
-In our accompanying paper \cite{KobaAccompaning}, we reproduce our results in a special case by starting from mass action systems and detailed balancing.
+While we derive all the results without the assumptions of mass action systems and detailed balancing, the assumptions are familiar to researchers working on stochastic thermodynamics and CRNs.
+In our accompanying paper \cite{KobaAccompaning}, we reproduce our results for the special case starting from mass action systems and detailed balancing.